antrea-io/antrea/docs/feature-gates.md

 `EgressSeparateSubnet` allows users to allocate Egress IPs from a different subnet from the default Node subnet.
 Refer to this [document](egress.md#subnetinfo) for more information.

+### L7FlowExporter

+`L7FlowExporter` enables users to export application-layer flow data using Pod or Namespace annotations.
+Refer to this [document](network-flow-visibility.md#l7-visibility) for more information.

+#### Requirements for this Feature

+- Linux Nodes only.